EXCLUSIVE! “ I think OTT is the perfect balance between movies and television”, Maddam Sir’s Gulki Joshi talks about her how to gets into the role of Haseena Malik, her interest in the OTT landscape, and the actors that inspire her!

 We now see that OTT has kind of skyrocketed and has garnered a lot of niche audiences, What do you think of OTT as a medium and would you want to explore that medium?

 I think OTT is the perfect balance between movies and television, it's got reality to it and intense emotion.
-And OTT has opened up a huge market for really good actors.
-OTT is a space where it is based on your talent and it is a place where you can tell the kind of stories you want to.
+It has opened up a huge market for really good actors.
+OTT is a space where your talent is valuable and it is a place where you can tell the kind of stories you want to.
 And it is a great opportunity for people like me who want to do roles that challenge you and it has unlimited scope to experiment.
-And I am really looking forward ti exploring that medium more.
+And I am really looking forward to explore that medium more.

-Gulki has definitely aced the role of Haseena Malik and we can’t wait to se her diversify and sees her in more interesting roles.
+Gulki has definitely aced the role of Haseena Malik and we can’t wait to see her diversify and sees her in more interesting roles.

 Are you excited to see Gulki in different roles?
 Tell us in the comments below!